d1nch8g/Dancheg97/README.md

 # Interested in:

-- Modern tools open-source technolodies
-- High load systems
+- High load distributed systems
-- Distributed systems
-- Vulnerabilities and optimization
+- Algorithms and optimization
+- Approaches to fast and stable development

 # Languages: